thewbuk/FizzBuzz/README.md

     npm install

-For the backend (assuming you have Python and pip installed):
+For the backend (assuming you have Python and pip installed) in the src directory run:

     pip install -r requirements.txt